Reception - Czechia

 A contingency plan related to asylum is currently under review.

-In Czechia, there are three types of reception facilities: arrival centres, residential centres, and integration asylum centres.
+There are three types of reception facilities: arrival centres, residential centres and integration asylum centres.

-Arrival Centres are located at Václav Havel Airport in Prague-Ruzyně and in Zastávka accommodate newly arrived applicants for international protection until the end of the basic entry procedures:
+Arrival centres are located at Václav Havel Airport in Prague-Ruzyně and in Zastávka.
+They accommodate newly-arrived applicants for international protection until the end of the basic entry procedures, which include:

-Residential Centres can be found in Kostelec nad Orlicí, Havířov, Bělá pod Bezdězem and Zastávka.
-They accommodate applicants who have passed the prescribed entry procedures in the arrival centres for the duration of the proceedings in the matter of their application for international protection.
+Residential centres are located in Kostelec nad Orlicí, Havířov, Bělá pod Bezdězem and Zastávka.
+They accommodate applicants who have passed the entry procedures in an arrival centre and accommodate them during the duration of the proceedings on their application for international protection.

-Integration Asylum Centres accommodate persons who have been granted international protection and who have entered the State Integration Programme and requested temporary accommodation.
+Integration asylum centres accommodate persons who have been granted international protection and have entered the State Integration Programme and requested temporary accommodation.
 They are located in Jaroměř, Předlice and Brno.
 The residential centre in Havířov has also served as an integration centre since the summer of 2014.

-Name of the reception facility Arrival Centres (where applicants have to stay during the initial phase of the asylum procedure).
+Name of the reception facility Arrival centres (where applicants stay during the initial phase of the asylum procedure).

 Regime Closed